electricimp/BTLEBlinkUp/README.md

 | *advert* | String or blob | No | The imp’s Bluetooth LE advertisement payload, up to 31 bytes in length.
 If you do not specify a payload, the library generates one for you using the BlinkUp service UUID (default or supplied) and the type of imp module as a device name string (eg. `imp004m`) |
 | *callback* | Function | No | A function which will be triggered when a remote device connects to the imp, or actively disconnects from it |

-The *callback* function has a single parameter of its own into which a table is passed containing any of the following keys:
+The *callback* function has a single parameter of its own into which a table is passed containing the following keys when connections are made or ended:

 | Key | Type | Notes |
 | --- | --- | --- |